GfSE/SAF-Specification/stakeholders.md

 * Which functions will the system provide?
 * Which information is exchanged between the system and external entities?
 * Which modes and states does the system have?
+* Which standards, protocols and format specifications are associated with a specific interface?

+  ***Rationale:  In my role, i need to assess the security based on them.***
 * Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
 * Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # Software Developer